 What is a lump sum lifetime mortgage?

-Lump sum lifetime mortgages enable you to release the money tied up in your home in one cash lump sum.
+Lump sum lifetime mortgages enable you to release some of the money tied up in your home in one cash lump sum.
 While drawdown lifetime mortgages might offer more flexibility, some people may choose this type of lifetime mortgage because they have specific use for the money in mind, or only want to release a certain amount.
 Some lenders are also able to consider taking any health and lifestyle conditions you may have into consideration which may result in the potential to borrow an even higher amount.

 Typically how much can you borrow?